 Making Investments in the New Economy

 Making socially responsible investments requires a substantial amount of due diligence.
 For any infrastructure project, there is a constant need to balance controlling costs against achieving the stated goals of the project.
-Adding environmental, social, and governance (ESG) considerations makes the equation that much more difficult.
+Adding environmental, social, and governance (ESG) considerations make the equation that much more difficult.
 Globally, between $5 trillion and $7 trillion will be needed each year to meet the UN's sustainable development goals.

 According to a UN Principles for Responsible Investment report, 57% of investors surveyed stopped potential investments based on ESG factors, highlighting the need for thorough evaluations.
 However, project abandonment is not the most serious risk.
 Investing in a project that is harmful to the environment, society, or good governance can cause substantial damage to the reputations of governments, nonprofits, and even private businesses.

 It is well-known that socially responsible infrastructure investment has a positive impact on the planet, but it can also have a positive impact on the bottom line.
 In the short run, there is often a cost associated with improving sustainability.
 However, many ESG considerations lead directly to lower long-term costs.
 For example, long-lasting roads generally cost more to build.
 However, such roads save money and reduce pollution over time because they need fewer repairs.

 Infrastructure projects involve long-term commitments, and ESG considerations continue to develop during that time.
 Institutional investors cannot afford to be passive shareholders.
 New scientific discoveries are constantly changing our understanding of responsible stewardship.

 Fifty years ago, simply considering the local environmental impact was considered progressive.
 Today, global concerns often dominate.
 Stakeholders have a duty to learn about new issues and advocate change.